mendix/docs/content/en/docs/refguide/modeling/pages/data-widgets/configure-list-and-details-on-one-page.md

     {{< figure src="/attachments/refguide/modeling/pages/data-widgets/configure-list-and-details-on-one-page/attributes-replaced.png" width="500px" >}}

 5. Now you still lack information on the contact's job title.
-To add the job title information:
+To add the job title information, do the following:

     1. Navigate to **Toolbox** > **Widgets**, search for a **Text box**.
     2. Drag it inside the data view below the **Name** text box.
     3. Refer to steps 3a-3c to select the **Jobtitle** attribute for the new text box.